Burns Lake South/Ridler Trail

 Season: Summer, Winter | Activity: Bird Watching, Day Trips, Fat Biking, Fishing, Hiking, Lakes, Mountain Biking, Rec Sites, Sightseeing, Snowshoeing

-To get there from Burns Lake, drive south on Hwy 35 and just after the Omineca Ski Club, you’ll see the turn-off for the trail – Ridler Forest service road.
-Warning Some sections of the trail are still in progress.
+Directions: To get there from Burns Lake, drive south on Hwy 35, and just after the Omineca Ski Club, you’ll see the turn-off for the trail – Riddler Forest Service Road.

 Trail Details